infohazardgames/Infohazard.Core/README.md

 ### Method 1 - Package Manager

-Using the Package Manager is the easiest way to install HyperNav to your project.
+Using the Package Manager is the easiest way to install the package to your project.
 Simply install the project as a git URL.
 Note that if you go this route, you will not be able to make any edits to the package.

 1. In Unity, open the Package Manager (Window > Package Manager).
 2. Click the '+' button in the top right of the window.